hiroki-kozuki/Calculating-the-Hubble-Constant/README.md

 - The mean red shift velocity of each planet was calculated from its mean frequency value.
 - The Hubble constant was determined by interpolating the slope of the graph of red shift velocity vs. distance from Earth.

+Result:
-Experimental Hubble constant = 77 +/- 5 km/sMpc.
+- Experimental Hubble constant = 77 +/- 5 km/sMpc.
+- Accepted value is roughly 72 km s^-1 Mpc^-1